ephiguxta/pokeglitch/README.md

 ### pokeglitch

 Making some modifications in a Pokémon Red savegame.
-At the moment the tool can modify the player name.
+At the moment this tool can modify the player name.
-To make this change, you need to do the steps below:
+To make this change, you need to follow the steps below:

 ```bash
 $ cd src/